AnimeThemes/animethemes-api-docs/docs/video/show/README.md

 The video show endpoint returns a video resource.

-For example, `/api/video/Bakemonogatari-OP1.webm` endpoint will return the video for the Bakemonogatari OP1 theme.
+For example, `/api/video/Bakemonogatari-OP1.webm` endpoint will return the Bakemonogatari-OP1.webm video.

 ## URL